-- No chore week.
 Declare a no-chore week leading up to or surrounding Father’s Day.
-Everyone else mows the lawn, takes out the trash, or changes the light bulbs.
-Give Dad the time off to do whatever he wants to do.
-He might enjoy a free day to go bowling, stroll through a nature center, or simply relax in a hammock with a glass of iced tea.
+Everyone else mows the lawn, takes out the trash, or changes light bulbs.
+Give Dad time off to do whatever he wants to do.
+He might enjoy a free day to go bowling or stroll through a nature center.
+Or he can simply relax in a hammock with a glass of iced tea.

-- Fill Dad’s love tank.
 Tell Dad why you respect and appreciate him.
 Write your reasons on index cards and in everyone’s own handwriting.
-Then let Dad keep the cards with him to read when he needs some encouragement.
+Then let Dad keep the cards to read when he needs some encouragement.

-- Watch a sporting event Dad likes.
-Put down books, phones or video games and actually watch the game with him.
-Just making the effort to learn about what he likes will make him feel loved.
+Put down books, phones, and video games.
+Then actually watch the game with him!
+Just making the effort to learn about what Dad likes will make him feel loved.

-- Ask Dad about his occupation.
-Take an interest in his work life.
-Learn as much as you can about what he does for a living so you can have more conversations in the coming weeks.
+Take an interest in Dad’s work life.
+Learn as much as you can about what he does for a living.
+That way, you can have more conversations in the coming weeks.

-- Video love notes.
 Make videos for Dad on your cell phone.
-Keep them short, but allow each child to say a message for Dad.
+Keep them short, but allow each child to share a message.
 You can even create your own message, telling your husband what a fabulous father he is.
 Send them as text messages the next week, spreading them out to keep the love going.